 Researcher development stream awards program

-Our researcher development stream awards program aims to build skills, foster innovation, promote collaboration, and advance dust disease prevention and management.
+Our researcher development awards program strengthens researchers' and clinicians' skills, fosters innovation, supports collaboration, and improves outcomes in dust disease management.

-Funding is offered for PhD Scholarships, Post-Doctoral and Prevention Fellowships, and Clinical Fellowships, supporting research scientists, occupational hygienists, others working in occupational health, health professionals, and clinicians at any career stage.
-This program fosters innovation, builds research capacity, promotes collaboration, and drives advancements in dust disease prevention and management, ultimately improving patient outcomes and quality of life.
+Funding is offered for PhD Scholarships, Post-Doctoral Fellowships, and Clinical Fellowships, supporting research scientists, occupational hygienists, those in occupational health, and clinicians at any stage.
+These programs foster innovation, build research capacity, promote collaboration, and drive advancements in dust disease management, ultimately improving patient outcomes and quality of life.

 Event | Date |